-This is the perfect sort of side dish to serve for a special dinner: Brussels Sprouts with Bacon and Hazelnuts
+This recipe for Brussels Sprouts with Bacon and Hazelnuts is the perfect sort of side dish to serve with a special dinner or holiday meal.

 Brussels Sprouts with Bacon and Hazelnuts

-- 1 1/2 pounds brussel sprouts, trimmed
+- 1½ pounds fresh brussels sprouts, trimmed

 - 1 tablespoon unsalted butter

 - ½ cup coarsely chopped hazelnuts, lightly toasted

 - kosher salt and freshly ground black pepper, to taste